The Power of Hopeful Realism in Storytelling

 In two words, more authentic.

 I try to find this authenticity in my writing.
-It's not easy, especially online.
-Every sentence can be taken out of context, scrutinized, rephrased, twisted.
+It’s not easy, especially online.
+Each sentence can be taken out of context, scrutinized, rephrased, twisted.
 Sometimes typing feels like walking on eggshells.
 But I know I have to keep pushing.

 Hopeful realism doesn’t promise comfort.
-It offers something harder: the courage to stay honest when optimism feels irresponsible.
-And for me, that’s the only kind of hope worth writing toward.
+It provides something more challenging: the courage to remain truthful when optimism seems irresponsible.